-Throughout more than two decades of covering the lower shore region from Point Pleasant Beach to Cape May, Hurricane Sandy remains one of the most memorable events in Ted’s career.
+Throughout more than two decades of covering the Jersey Shore region from Point Pleasant Beach to Cape May, Hurricane Sandy remains one of the most memorable events in Ted’s career.
 Nearly ten years later, the superstorm’s lasting impact continues to create significant challenges for residents and communities alike.
 Ted is honored to be their voice and continues to ask the important questions that they want answered.

 Ted has been a part of the NBCUniversal family since 2003.
 He previously worked at WMGM-TV in Atlantic City while simultaneously pursuing a criminal justice degree at New Jersey’s Richard Stockton College (now Stockton University).
 He got an early start in broadcast journalism after getting hired at WMGM while still in high school.